Krishnakanth172/Quantum-Computing-Simulator-For-Molecular-Modeling-/README.md

-This project demonstrates a Quantum Computing Simulator for Molecular Modeling using PennyLane, Qiskit, and Python.
-The primary goal is to model molecular systems and compute their quantum states and interactions using quantum simulation techniques.
-By leveraging quantum computing, the simulator enables high-precision calculations of molecular structures, providing insights into molecular behavior that are difficult to achieve using classical methods.
+This is a Quantum Computing Simulator for Molecular Modeling using PennyLane, Qiskit, and Python.
+This will model the molecular systems so that their quantum states and interactions can be calculated through quantum simulation techniques.
+The application of quantum computing allows the simulator to obtain highly accurate calculations for molecular structures that are otherwise challenging when computed using classical methods.

-Key Features:
-Quantum Circuit Design: A quantum circuit is built to simulate molecular systems using quantum gates.
-Hamiltonian Calculation: The molecular Hamiltonian is generated to represent the quantum energy levels and states of the molecule.
+Draw up the quantum circuit that would demonstrate a simulation for the given molecule system of quantum gate and its outcomes.
+Write down the expression for the molecular Hamiltonian.

-Quantum Simulation: PennyLane and Qiskit are used to simulate the quantum states of the molecule, providing insights into the electronic structure and molecular interactions.
+Quantum simulation: Run the implementation with both PennyLane and Qiskit programs in order to understand how quantized energy can be quantified throughout space for the quantum states represented of the atoms in that particular molecule: it determines all the electronic distribution and hence further interaction as well that it goes on.

-Visualization: The probabilities of different quantum states are plotted, giving a detailed view of the quantum behavior of molecules.

-Dataset: The project can either use molecular data inputted manually or fetched from the ChemBL or PubChem database.
+Dataset: A dataset of molecular data may be used which can be entered directly or retrieved from ChemBL or PubChem database.
-The molecules are converted into Hamiltonian representations for quantum simulations.
+The molecules are written in Hamiltonian form for quantum simulations.

-Example molecules include H₂, LiH, or larger organic molecules.
-The molecular data includes atomic structures, bond lengths, and angles, which are processed to generate the Hamiltonian.
+Examples: H2, LiH or larger organic molecules Molecular data include atomic structure, bond length, and angle, all of which will be processed to give the Hamiltonian.

 Model Architecture
-The quantum simulation process involves:
+The quantum simulation has
-Quantum Circuit: The quantum circuit simulates the molecular system using quantum gates such as Pauli-X, Pauli-Z, Hadamard, and CNOT gates.
+Quantum Circuit: quantum circuit simulation of the quantum system by the application of various quantum gates, namely the Pauli-X gate and Pauli-Z gates; Hadamard and the CNOT gates.
+Application of Quantum Chemistry Algorithm that is used by Jordan Wigner
-Hamiltonian Generation: The molecular Hamiltonian is calculated using quantum chemistry algorithms like the Jordan-Wigner Transformation.
+Transformation for generating Molecular Hamiltonian.
-Quantum State Evolution: The quantum circuit evolves the quantum state of the system based on the input Hamiltonian.
+Quantum state evolution: the evolution of the quantum state of the given system as per the provided Hamiltonian.
-Measurement: The final state of the quantum system is measured to compute the probability of each possible molecular configuration.
+Measurement: The final state of the quantum system is measured in order to calculate the probability of each possible molecular configuration.

 Requirements
 Python 3.x